-This fall, recognizing that many students electing live off campus are doing so to limit their interaction with other students as much as possible, the college is allowing off-campus students to be exempt from the required meal plan.
-This policy change is only for fall semester and will be re-evaluated prior to spring semester.
+For the 2020-2021 academic year, recognizing that many students electing live off campus are doing so to limit their interaction with other students as much as possible, the college is allowing off-campus students to be exempt from the required meal plan.
+This policy change is only for the 2020-2021 academic year and will be re-evaluated.

 Students who live off-campus must specifically request exemption by sending an email to email@example.com.
 Any off-campus student who does not contact the college through this email address will be kept on the meal plan they chose earlier this summer.
 If they have not made a choice of meal plan previously, the 75-Block Plan will be assigned.
 Off-campus students may make a change to their meal plan without penalty until the end of the first full week of classes (August 28).

 As in the past two years, first-year students will not be allowed to utilize meal swipes at Davis Café for the breakfast or lunch, or dinner periods.
 First-year students can utilize meal swipes during late lunch (2-5 p.m.) and late night (9-11 p.m.).

 All Davidson College students participate in the College dining program.
 Meal plans offer convenient pre-paid dining at a variety of campus locations.